 Products – Here there are two segmentations.
 The first is the Aesthetics Laser Devices which has seen tremendous technological innovations in recent years.
 Categories in this area are Ablative Skin Resurfacing Devices, Non-Ablative Fractional Laser Skin Resurfacing and Fractional Carbon Dioxide Laser Resurfacing.
 The other is the Energy Devices such as Electrocautery, Electrosurgery, Cryosurgery, laser surgery and Harmonic scalpel.
 Given the sophistication and state of the art properties of these devices, manufacturers are using the finest components to produce such equipment.
 One example is the machines imported and distributed by Universal IPL in Australia which are of the highest international quality.

 Applications – The report goes on to say that there are a whole lot of applications for aesthetic medical devices.
 The main components here are facial and skin rejuvenation, anti-ageing and wrinkles, body shaping and cellulite, scars, pigment lesions, and breast enhancement.
-Permanent hair removal, tattoo removal, reconstructive surgery and skin tightening are some of the other areas taken care of by recent improvements in aesthetic medical processes.
+IPL hair removal machine, tattoo removal, reconstructive surgery and skin tightening are some of the other areas taken care of by recent improvements in aesthetic medical processes.

 End Users – For long, the end users of beauty medical devices have been hospitals and dermatology clinics, both for invasive and non-invasive procedures.
 However, the new trend is the proliferation of beauty salons and spas, cosmetic centres and medical spas where top quality procedures are taken up, mainly those that require negligible downtime with quick recovery from treatments.